ShahinzRamadan/EduFunShop/README.md

 # EduFunShop
+## Description
-EduFunShop is an e-commerce website that provide students with top-quality stationery items.
+EduFunShop is an e-commerce website that provides students with top-quality stationery items at the most competitive prices.